ketan-ryan/NextdoorScraper/README.md

 <br/>That should be all you need!
 If you have any issues or suggestion, create a new issue in the project's issue tracker.
 Feel free to fork the project and adapt it to any other websites.

 ## Known Issues
 * The program will not send you a text message if you have AT&T as your carrier.
-This is an ATT issue, not a me issue.
+This is an AT&T issue, not an issue with the code - AT&T apparently does not like to receive email based SMS.
 The database will, however, stil be populated and the console updated.